 Alcohol Prevention Activities: You Make the Call Campaign.
-This activity involved fliers (provided by the OCC) to hand out and bring awareness to the Good Samaritan Law for underage drinking that passed in Nebraska in the fall of 2015.
+This activity involved fliers provided by the Omaha Collegiate Consortium (OCC) to hand out and bring awareness to the Good Samaritan Law for underage drinking that passed in Nebraska in the fall of 2015.
 This law states that minors will not be persecuted for calling 911 if they suspect a friend is suffering from alcohol poisoning & requires medical assistance.

-Alcohol Prevention Activities: Year One CAP survey administered to all incoming freshman asking about their perceptions of alcohol use in a college setting.
-This is through the OCC (Omaha Collegiate Consortium) to help prevent binge drinking on college campuses
+Alcohol Prevention Activities: The Year One College Behavior Profile administered to all incoming freshman is an online alcohol and other drug education program designed to help students learn about alcohol and marijuana's effect on the mind and body in a college setting.
+This is through the OCC to help prevent binge drinking and drug use on college campuses.